swcarpentry/shell-novice/_episodes/01-intro.md

 so-called because it's derived from a shell written by Stephen Bourne).
 Bash is the default shell on most modern implementations of Unix and in most packages that provide Unix-like tools for Windows.
+Note that 'Git Bash' is a piece of software that enables Windows users to use a Bash like interface when interacting with Git.

 Using the shell will take some effort and some time to learn.
 While a GUI presents you with choices to select, CLI choices are not automatically presented to you,